jonsabados/cheaptree/README.md

-Assumption: you are deploying to a domain with dns managed by route53
+Assumption: you are deploying to both a paternal and maternal domain with dns managed by route53 (same app with aliases)

 Deployment: